Lacrymology/states/doc/intro.rst

     each component of the infrastructure.
 The most basic one are CPU usage of a host, or a process memory usage.
   - This complete the monitoring.
-Monitoring server even uses stats and graphs component to store and display it's own performance data.
+Monitoring server even uses stats and graphs component to store and display its own performance data.
   - Any internally developed application can be changed to send internal metrics too and embedded graphics into it.
 - Error reporting: